Logos

 Concept 4 explored an alternative, non-roundel layout.
 A stacked arrangement of text and icon created a rectangular form, offering a practical option for use on promotional materials.

-During a review presentation, Mr. Quigley confirmed that the club name had changed from Bridge City Rollers to Cam City Rollers and expressed a strong preference for Concept 3.
-While updating the name, I refined the design further by removing the white fill behind the rollerskate icon and introducing a bordered treatment instead.
-This allowed greater flexibility with colour and created a clearer space for the “Cam City” text.
+During a review presentation, the client confirmed that the club name had changed from Bridge City Rollers to Cam City Rollers and expressed a strong preference for Concept 3.
+Whilst updating the name, I refined the design further by removing the white fill behind the rollerskate icon and introducing a bordered treatment instead.
+This allowed greater flexibility with colour and created a clearer space for the "Cam City" text.
 The icon was also adjusted to better balance the revised layout.

 These refinements resulted in Concept 5, which received immediate approval.
 I then applied several colour schemes, leaning into vibrant, disco-inspired tones to reflect the club's playful nature.
 A sample social media post was created to demonstrate the logo in context.
 The client selected a preferred colourway, after which the final assets were prepared and exported in the required formats.